onthedock/build_doc_output/readme.md

 ### Changelog from commit messages

 Instead of manually updating the change log for the document, the last 10 commits from the repo are listed and included as part of the generated document.

+This feature can be disabled by passing the `--no-changelog` flag.

 ```bash
 create_changelog(){